HexHive/OSTEP-slides/41-testing.md

 # ASan Metadata

+Record live objects, guard them by placing redzones around them.

+ASan uses a table that maps each 8-byte word in memory to one byte in the table.
+Advantage: simple address calculation (`offset+address>>3`);
+disadvantage: memory overhead.

-Idea: store the state of each word in shadow memory (i.e., is it accessible or not)
+ASan stores accessibility of each word as metadata (i.e., is a given address accessible or not).

 * An 8-byte aligned word of memory has only 9 states
 * First N-bytes are accessible, 8-N are not